Menu

 About us

-Our internship provides highly motivated undergraduate students an opportunity to apply their coding abilities in support of cutting-edge atmospheric research.
+Our programming internships provide highly motivated students an opportunity to apply their coding abilities in support of cutting-edge atmospheric research.
 From year to year projects may include a combination of designing, monitoring, and debugging data ingest archival systems; creating and maintaining data analysis tools; and calibration, processing and visualization of atmospheric data collected from ground, aircraft or satellite based instrumentation in collaboration with partners and funders that include NOAA, NASA, NSF and DOE.

 Interns will work individually with SSEC researchers to define the work to be completed.
 The intern will be provided with self guided tutorials on the programming languages and tools that will be used for the summer projects.
-Access to programming experts within our scientific instrumentation software team will be available as a resource throughout the summer for questions on the tutorials and summer projects.
+Access to research and programming experts from SSEC will be available as a resource throughout the summer for questions on the tutorials and summer projects.

-A member of the scientific instrumentation software team will lead weekly meetings with the interns to discuss the challenges and successes of everyone's projects.
-Minimum pay will be $16.25 an hour and based on experience.
-Preferably 40 hours a week but accommodations can be made due to restrictions to those already employed by the U Wisconsin System.
+Experienced SSEC researchers will mentor and lead weekly meetings with the interns to discuss the challenges and successes of everyone's projects.
+Minimum pay will be $17 an hour and is based on experience.
+Interns can work up to 40 hours per week during the summer.